-September 30,

-2 023 2022
+ber 30 ,

+2024 2023

 Restricted

-Cash \$ 20 \$ 6
+Cash \$ 6 \$ 20

-Investments 231 239
+Investments 281 231

-Total restricted assets 251 245
+Total restricted assets 287 251

-Insurance receivables for asbestos-related provisions 50 55
+Insurance receivables for asbestos-related provisions 47 50

-Total asbestos-related assets \$ 301 \$ 300
+Total asbestos-related assets \$ 334 \$ 301

-The amounts recorded by the Group for asbestos-related provisions and insurance-related assets are based on the Group's strategies for resolving its asbestos claims, currently available information, and a number of estimates and assumptions.
-Key variables and assumptions include the number and type of new claims that are filed each year, the average cost of resolution of claims, the identity of defendants, the resolution of coverage issues with insurance carriers, amount of insurance, and the solvency risk with respect to the Group's insurance carriers.
-Many of these factors are closely linked, such that a change in one variable or assumption may impact one or more of the others, and no single variable or assumption predominately influences the determination of the Group's asbestos-related provisions and insurance-related assets.
+The amounts recorded for asbestos-related provisions and insurance-related assets are based on the Company's strategies for resolving its asbestos claims, currently available information, and a number of estimates and assumptions.
+Key variables and assumptions include the number and type of new claims that are filed each year, the average cost of resolution of claims, the identity of defendants, the resolution of coverage issues with insurance carriers, amount of insurance, and the solvency risk with respect to the Company's insurance carriers.
+Many of these factors are closely linked, such that a change in one variable or assumption may impact one or more of the others, and no single variable or assumption predominately influences the determination of the Company's asbestos-related liabilities and insurance-related assets.
 Furthermore, predictions with respect to these variables are subject to greater uncertainty in the later portion of the projection period.
-Other factors that may affect the Group's liability and cash payments for asbestos-related matters include uncertainties surrounding the litigation process from jurisdiction to jurisdiction and from case to case, reforms of state or federal tort legislation and the applicability of insurance policies among subsidiaries.
-As a result, actual provisions or insurance recoveries could be significantly higher or lower than those recorded if assumptions used in the Group's calculations vary significantly from actual results.
+Other factors that may affect the Company's liability and cash payments for asbestos-related matters include uncertainties surrounding the litigation process from jurisdiction to jurisdiction and from case to case, reforms of state or federal tort legislation and the applicability of insurance policies among subsidiaries.
+As a result, actual liabilities or insurance recoveries could be significantly higher or lower than those recorded if assumptions used in the Company's calculations vary significantly from actual results.

-Self-Insured Liabilities
+Self-Insured Provisions

-The Group records provisions for its workers' compensation, product, general and auto liabilities.
+The Company records provisions for its workers' compensation, product, general and auto liabilities.
 The determination of these provisions and related expenses is dependent on claims experience.
 For most of these provisions, claims incurred but not yet reported are estimated by utilizing actuarial valuations based upon historical claims experience.
-The Group maintains captive insurance companies to manage a portion of its insurable provisions.
+The Company maintains captive insurance companies to manage a portion of its insurable liabilities.

-The following table presents the location and amount of self-insured provisions in the Group's consolidated statement of financial position (in millions):
+The following table presents the location and amount of self-insured provisions in the Company's consolidated statement of financial position (in millions):

 September 30,

-20 023 2022
+2024 2023

-Current provisions \$ 86 \$ 89
+Current provisions \$ 112 \$ 107

-Accrued compensation and benefits 21 22

-Noncurrent provisions 226 230
+Noncurrent provisions 239 226

-Total self-insured liabilities \$ 333 \$ 341
+Total self-insured liabilities \$ 351 \$ 333

-The following table presents the location and amount of insurable receivables in the Group's consolidated statement of financial position (in millions):
+The following table presents the location and amount of insurance receivables in the Company's consolidated statement of financial position (in millions):

-September 30,
+S September 30,

-2023 2022
+2024 2023

-Other current assets \$ 6 \$ 10
+Other current assets \$ 5 \$ 6

-Other noncurrent assets 14 20
+Other noncurrent assets 13 14

-Total insurance receivables \$ 20 \$ 30
+Total insurance receivables \$ 18 \$ 20